Azure Security Benchmark introduction

 Implement the Azure Security Benchmark

-- Plan your Azure Security Benchmark implementation by reviewing the documentation for the enterprise controls and service-specific baselines to plan your control framework and how it maps to guidance like CIS (Controls v7.1) and NIST (SP 800-53) framework.
+- Plan your Azure Security Benchmark implementation by reviewing the documentation for the enterprise controls and service-specific baselines to plan your control framework and how it maps to guidance like Center for Internet Security (CIS) Controls, National Institute of Standards and Technology (NIST), and the Payment Card Industry Data Security Standard (PCI-DSS) framework.

-- Monitor your compliance with Azure Security Benchmark status (and other control sets) using the Azure Security Center regulatory compliance dashboard.
+- Monitor your compliance with Azure Security Benchmark status (and other control sets) using the Microsoft Defender for Cloud regulatory compliance dashboard.

 - Establish guardrails to automate secure configurations and enforce compliance with Azure Security Benchmark (and other requirements in your organization) with Azure Blueprints and Azure Policy.